g0rbe/vps-sentinel/README.md

 ## The idea

-There are a lot of servers which are just hanging on the Internet.
+There are lot of servers which are just hanging on the Internet.

-Peoples tries to host his own WordPress, mail server, etc..., but once he set up, never login again to the server, dont care about what happening on his server
+People try to host their own WordPress sites, mail servers, etc..., but once everything has set up, they never login again.
+They just simply don't care, what is happening on their server.

-Playing with databases, configuring his CMS on the admin panel, but forget the underlying system.
+Playing with databases, configuring their CMS on the admin panel, but forget the underlying system.
 The only goal is take care of the service, the underlying system is not a priority.

 ## The implementation

 The operation is simple:

-- Collect informations about the server
+- Collect informations about the server.
-- Send a report to the administrator
+- Send a report to the administrator.
-- If the admin read it, he do more for the server than before
+- If the admin reads it, he does more for the server than before.

 By default `vps-sentinel` runs every day at 4:00 AM with `systemd` as timer.

-At this time, only debian based system are supported.
+At this time, only debian based systems are supported.

 #### Current features

 - Basic informations about the server
     - Average system load
     - Free / total memory
-    - free / total swap
+    - Free / total swap
     - Uptime in day
 - List open ports (as configured)
     - `tcp` = IPv4 TCP